 Every country in the European Union invests a lot in their national identity.
 That's how we know the tie originated in Croatia, or that Italy is world famous for its cuisine, or that French wines are among the best in the world.
 But what about our common identity?
 We need to make a similar investment at European level.
-The European Parliament has called for a specific budget to cover the free ticket programme and the European Commission is eager to explore the idea further.
-Naturally we are seeing enormous support for our initiative from youth organisations all around Europe.
+The European Parliament called for a specific budget to cover the free ticket programme and the European Commission responded with €12m for 15,000 DiscoverEU Passes in 2018.
+But this is just the start: we want every 18-year-old to have this chance.

 A free Interrail ticket could help hundreds of thousands of young Europeans fulfil aspirations that are beyond their means.
 And funding travel costs is just the start.
 Regions and cities could follow up by welcoming young Interrailers with language-learning, cultural and social activities, or even targeted assistance for accommodation.
 The possibilities are endless.

 Manfred Weber, Chairman, Group of the European People's Party

 Online applications will be open from 12-26 June 2018.

 Selection, by a jury of European Commission officials, will start on June 27.